Alan4247748/friendly-potato/docs/case studys/EU.md

 # My Role

-I was responsible for creating the core messaging in English, which served as the foundation for the campaign's content across various languages and channels.
+I was responsible for creating the core messaging in English.

 ![Campaign Assests](/img/eu2.png)